Demonstrating and deepening impact

 Read about Fairtrade International’s Monitoring, Evaluation and Learning Programme here.

 Data on core Theory of Change indicators is collected annually to monitor progress and change over time through the development of data collection tools, sampling procedures, and synergies with other stakeholders (FLOCERT, Programme and project MEL, and research and evaluation studies).

 Monitoring Tools Pilot: Based on the global monitoring tools survey conducted across NAPP, CLAC and the FTA Liaison Officers, two tools were developed – Field Visit Form and Activity Form.
 These tools are meant to be able to collect homogeneous information across events, workshops and training to capture impact.

 Collection of Data on Impact Training: The COD Impact has begun this year through FLOCERT during their audit process.
 Liaison Officers are being trained on the questions and supporting producers on preparing this information.
 This will enable producers in building stronger internal control mechanisms and will prove useful especially in building capacities of the SPOs.

 - Coffee Study: The preliminary findings of the coffee research conducted by the NRI research team in Indonesia, Peru, Tanzania and Mexico was shared with coffee producers of Indonesia through a workshop held in Medan.

-- Cotton Study: The preliminary findings of the cotton study have been shared with the network and the summary will be published in 2016.
+- Cotton Study: The preliminary findings of the cotton study have been shared with the network of cotton producers and the summary published.

 - Sugar Baseline and Impact Evaluation: Global baseline and impact evaluation for sugar has been planned for Swaziland, Tanzania, Belize, India and Fiji.